 - Audits, Reviews, and Compilations – Some companies will be required by lenders or customers to have their books audited by an independent third party.
 Many accountants will perform audits for their clients.
 Reviews and Compilations are similar to audits but less expensive, and the requirements are not as strict as an audit.

 - Internal Controls – At times, you may need a trained outside professional to evaluate your company’s operations to determine if the appropriate controls are in place to ensure proper handling of resources and to protect yourself and the company from problems such as employee theft.

 - Cash Flow Management – Everything is better when your incoming cash exceeds your outgoing cash.
 A cash crisis can be emotionally devastating, and it can even kill your business.
 Your accountant can help you understand when, where, and how your cash shortfalls will likely occur and help you determine the best sources for meeting your additional cash needs.

 Accountants Can Help Startups with These Tax Services:

-- Tax Preparation – Tax preparation will include preparation of federal and state income tax returns, as well as sales tax returns for companies that sell products at retail, like a restaurant or a hardware store.
+- Tax Preparation – Tax preparation will include the preparation of federal and state income tax returns, as well as sales tax returns for companies that sell products at retail, like a restaurant or a hardware store.
 A special note: if you are in the construction business where you sell labor and material, or if you are an e-commerce company, sales tax issues can be very complicated, which is an even bigger reason to employ the services of an accountant from the beginning.

 - Tax Planning – Tax planning is the key to successfully and legally reducing your tax liability.
-A good accountant will proactively recommend tax saving strategies to maximize your income and the value of your business.
+A good accountant will proactively recommend tax-saving strategies to maximize your income and the value of your business.